bsazonov/rethread/docs/Primer.md

 #Getting started with rethread
 This tutorial is written for rethread without exceptions.

+`rethread` is all about cancelling functions.
+Long or blocking functions receive `cancellation_token` from caller.
+Such a function should:
+* Check the token state periodically
+* Return if higher-level code cancels token
+* Pass it to other long or blocking functions

+If a blocking function doesn't support `cancellation_token`, there are two options:
+1. If the function blocks because of `condition_variable`, `this_thread::sleep` or a simple busy-loop - it has to be reimplemented to add cancellation support
+2. If the function blocks in some other call - it is necessary to write proper `cancellation_handler` and set up proper wake-up mechanism

+This guide covers option 1.
+Advanced guide about writing custom cancellation handlers can be found [here TODO:write advanced guide].

 ##Writing cancellable functions
 Adding cancellability to the blocking function involves several steps:
 * Adjust return value